RoyZone96/amplify-vite-react-template-cloud-hub/README.md

 Storage: Amazon S3 for storing project assets, images, and documents
 Monitoring: AWS CloudWatch for application performance and logging

+#need to add wireframe to the files and our progress as we make strides, do it after lunch

 ## AWS Amplify React+Vite Starter Template